The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-vite-with-github-pages.md

 > _... a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website._

+A static site hosting service is one that lets you create a **static web server**.
+As the name suggests, static web servers serve static files (`.html` files, `.css` files, `.js` files, images, videos, etc.) These are all files that do not change or require processing before being sent.

+By contrast, a **dynamic web server** serves content that is generated in real-time based on the user request.
+This content can include personalized web pages, database-driven content, data from 3rd party APIs, and more.
+Dynamic web servers can also serve static content.

-A static site hosting service is one in which the resources being served are static files that the recipient (the client) can receive and immediately use.
-When a user (a client) visits your deployed website, GitHub pages will simply send the HTML, CSS, and JavaScript files that make up your website to the user.
+When someone visits your GitHub Pages website, the GitHub servers will simply send your project's HTML, CSS, and JS files to the client.

 ![When visiting a static website, the server will send HTML, CSS, and JS files to the client](img/client-server-interaction-2.png)